txtdirect/website/content/docs/configuration/content.md

 ## Prometheus config

-You can either use the default settings for enabling Promethues metrics or the advanced config to provide a custom address and path for exporting metrics.
+You can either use the default settings for enabling Prometheus metrics or the advanced config to provide a custom address and path for exporting metrics.

 ### Enable Prometheus metrics